Is “Hell” a Translation Error?

 I am by no means the first to question the popular notions of Heaven and Hell.
 Several denominations teach of afterlife options similar to those described here.
 Many have posted studies of the subject on the web.
 Here are a few links to get you started.
 I do not necessarily endorse these studies.
 But, then again, I cannot declare my own study to be conclusive.

 - Salvation for the Dead.
-A Bible study suggesting that the dead in Hades can repent.
-Quite interesting, though I am not yet persuaded of his thesis.
+A Bible study by a Japanese Christian suggesting that the dead in Hades can repent.
+Quite interesting, though I have some problems with his reasoning.
+(His site also has some very interesting speculations about the Lost Tribes of Israel

 - BibleStudy.org.
 This web site is a portal to many Biblical studies from the tradition to which I belong.
 Some of the studies are good.
 Some are rather far out.
 Many could use some error bars on their conclusions.

 You might also look at some other Bible translations.
 I used the King James Version instead of the Net Bible for this chapter, because the latter treats the words for “sleep” as euphemisms for death in the main text, and only clarifies this in the commentaries (that come with the E-Sword version).
 When using other translations make sure to use translations with marginal notes.
 Try the KJV+ tab on E-Sword.
-It is the King James Version with Strong’s Numbers by each word so you can look at the corresponding original word to each English word with definitions.)
+It is the King James Version with Strong’s Numbers by each word so you can look at the corresponding original word to each English word with definitions.
+If you are really serious, you can get Young's Literial Translation, which preserves the original verb tenses.